A simple stochastic quadrant model for the transport and deposition of particles in turbulent boundary layers: Introduction

-Since \citeauthor{Kline1967}\cite{Kline1967} first reported the presence of well-organized spatially and temporally dependent motions in the near wall region (referred to as bursting) of a turbulent flow, the role played by coherent structures of near wall on the transport and deposition of inertia particle has been the focus of attention of a number of researchers before \citeauthor{Guingo2008a}\cite{Guingo2008a}. \citeauthor{owen1969pneumatic}\cite{owen1969pneumatic} was the first to suggest that the transport of fine solid particles from a turbulent gas stream to an adjoining surface may arise from sporadic violent eruptions from the viscous sublayer. \citeauthor{cleaver1975sub}\cite{cleaver1975sub} proposed a sub-layer model, which takes into account the role of the up-sweeps and down-sweeps of fluid observed in the near wall region of turbulent flows, in order to obtain a better understanding of the mechanics of the particle deposition process.
+Since \citeauthor{Kline1967}\cite{Kline1967} first reported the presence of well-organized spatially and temporally dependent motions in the near wall region (referred to as bursting) of a turbulent flow, the role played by coherent structures of near wall on the transport and deposition of inertia particle has been the focus of attention of a number of researchers. \citeauthor{owen1969pneumatic}\cite{owen1969pneumatic} was the first to suggest that the transport of fine solid particles from a turbulent gas stream to an adjoining surface may arise from sporadic violent eruptions from the viscous sublayer. \citeauthor{cleaver1975sub}\cite{cleaver1975sub} proposed a sub-layer model, which takes into account the role of the up-sweeps and down-sweeps of fluid observed in the near wall region of turbulent flows, in order to obtain a better understanding of the mechanics of the particle deposition process.
 The model predictions were in satisfactory agreement with experimental measurements on deposition rates.
-The sub-layer model of \citeauthor{cleaver1975sub}\cite{cleaver1975sub} was used by \citeauthor{fichman1988model}\cite{fichman1988model} and \citeauthor{fan1993sublayer}\cite{fan1993sublayer} for calculating particle deposition. \citeauthor{Wei1991}\cite{Wei1991} carried out a quadrant analysis of laser Dropper anemometer (LDA) measurements of near wall fluid velocity in order to acquire a preliminary understanding of suspended sediment transport. \citeauthor{kaftori1995particle_a}\cite{kaftori1995particle_a} and \citeauthor{kaftori1995particle_b}\cite{kaftori1995particle_b} demonstrated the importance of coherent wall structures on particle motion in a turbulent boundary layer and on subsequent entrainment and deposition processes via a series of systematic experiments. \citeauthor{Marchioli2002} \cite{Marchioli2002} further examined the mechanisms for particle transfer and segregation in turbulent boundary layers through DNS calculations of channel flow.
-They revealed that downward sweeps, referred to as quadrant IV events, cause particles to transfer to the near wall region where particle preferentially accumulate in the low-speed streaks, whilst ejections, referred to as quadrant II events bring about the migration of particles to the region of outer flow. \citeauthor{soldati2009physics}\cite{soldati2009physics} provided a systematic review and physical insight into the physics and modelling of deposition and entrainment of particles from turbulent flows.
-It has been the source of better implementation of models for particle depositions in practical simulation scenarios.
+The sub-layer model of \citeauthor{cleaver1975sub}\cite{cleaver1975sub} was used by \citeauthor{fichman1988model}\cite{fichman1988model} and \citeauthor{fan1993sublayer}\cite{fan1993sublayer} for calculating particle deposition. \citeauthor{Wei1991}\cite{Wei1991} carried out a quadrant analysis of laser Dropper anemometer (LDA) measurements of near wall fluid velocity in order to acquire a preliminary understanding of suspended sediment transport. \citeauthor{kaftori1995particle_a}\cite{kaftori1995particle_a} and \citeauthor{kaftori1995particle_b}\cite{kaftori1995particle_b} demonstrated the importance of coherent wall structures on particle motion in a turbulent boundary layer and on subsequent entrainment and deposition processes via a series of systematic experiments. \citeauthor{Marchioli2002} \cite{Marchioli2002} further examined the mechanisms for particle transfer and segregation in turbulent boundary layers through Direct Numerical Simulation (DNS) calculations of channel flow.
+They revealed that downward sweeps, referred to as quadrant IV events, cause particles to transfer to the near wall region where particles preferentially accumulate in the low-speed streaks, whilst ejections, referred to as quadrant II events bring about the migration of particles to the region of outer flow. \citeauthor{soldati2009physics}\cite{soldati2009physics} provided a systematic review and physical insight into the physics and modelling of deposition and entrainment of particles from turbulent flows which has been a catalyst for better models of particle deposition.